pi-tau/transformer/README.md

  * "Attention is all you need" by Vaswani et. al., ([here](https://arxiv.org/abs/1706.03762))

+For a really thorough and in-depth discussion of the implementation of the Transformer you can check out a
+[blog post](https://pi-tau.github.io/posts/transformer/) that I wrote about it.

 The transformer is used for modelling sequence-to-sequence tasks (like machine translation), where the input sequence is encoded using an encoder and then the output sequence is produced using a decoder.